Clear Spot: Legacy

-In March 2005, Q magazine placed "Big Eyed Beans from Venus" at number 53 in its list of the 100 Greatest Guitar Tracks.
-"Her Eyes Are a Blue Million Miles" was featured on the soundtrack of the 1998 film The Big Lebowski, and was later covered by the Black Keys and the Washington D.C.-based band Shortstack.
+In March 2005, Q placed "Big Eyed Beans from Venus" at number 53 in its list of the 100 Greatest Guitar Tracks.
+"Her Eyes Are a Blue Million Miles" was featured on the soundtrack of the 1998 film The Big Lebowski, and was later covered by the Black Keys.
 The title track has been covered by Painted Willie and by Mark Lanegan.
+Joan Osborne recorded "His Eyes Are A Blue Million Miles", heard on her compilation Early Recordings; her 1996 single "Right Hand Man" (from the 1995 album Relish) gives a co-writing credit to Don Van Vliet due to the guitar hook's similarity to the intro to "Clear Spot".
 The Tubes released a faithful cover of "My Head Is My Only House Unless It Rains" on their 3rd LP Now in 1977.
 Everything but the Girl also recorded the same song.

 It was voted number 126 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).